neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

-the **NeuroBlueprint** standard. **datashuttle** aims to drop into existing acquisition pipelines, reducing errors associated with manual folder creation and removing the need to write your down data-management code.
+the **NeuroBlueprint** standard. **datashuttle** aims to drop into existing acquisition pipelines, reducing errors associated with manual folder creation and removing the need to write your own data-management code.

 Below we give a whistlestop tour of **datashuttle** and its key features.